cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 lookup tables are reprogrammed with minimal disruption for unrelated backends (at most 1% difference in the reassignments) for the given service.

-Maglev hashing for services load balancing can be enabled by setting ``nodePort.algorithm=maglev``:
+Maglev hashing for services load balancing can be enabled by setting ``loadBalancer.algorithm=maglev``:

 .. parsed-literal::

     helm install cilium |CHART_RELEASE| \\
         --namespace kube-system \\
         --set kubeProxyReplacement=strict \\
-        --set nodePort.algorithm=maglev \\
+        --set loadBalancer.algorithm=maglev \\
         --set k8sServiceHost=REPLACE_WITH_API_SERVER_IP \\
         --set k8sServicePort=REPLACE_WITH_API_SERVER_PORT